 Our philosophy is, a "hand up, not a handout".
-As a private, non profit organization, Homeless Solutions has been helping the homeless and working poor in our community since 1983.
+As a private, non-profit organization, Homeless Solutions has been helping the homeless and working poor in our community since 1983.
 We are unique in what we do.
 It's not just about providing a warm meal and a place to sleep.
 Our goal is to give those who we serve the tools and surrounding they need to rebuild their lives and become self-sufficient.
-What sets our non profit apart from other is our Continuum of Housing through our Emergency Shelter, Transnational Housing Program (THP), Mt.
+What sets our non-profit apart from others is our Continuum of Housing through our Emergency Shelter, Transitional Housing Program (THP), Mt.
 Kemble Home and Affordable Housing.

 In 1983, religious and business leaders looked out from their buildings and saw people who had no home.
 They decided that in their community all people should have shelter from the cold and food for the day.

 In May of 1983 Morris Shelter, Inc. was created as a private, not-for-profit, tax-exempt organization.In the beginning, Morris Shelter, Inc. provided beds and meals to men in the Manse of the Presbyterian Church in Morristown.
 The Morris County Freeholders’ Homeless Steering Committee had been asked to address the situation of homeless people in Morris County.
 The committee’s study led to the Freeholders approving the establishment on county property of an Emergency Shelter.
 Morris Shelter, Inc. opened a shelter at the “old” Morris View Nursing Home facility on West Hanover Avenue in Morris Township in 1985.
 At the time, a 10-year lease was signed between Morris Shelter, Inc. and Morris County Board of Chosen Freeholders for the use of the first floor of Building II.